goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - We are going to put together with API server using `JSON Server`.
 - The reason of using `JSON Server` because it has a extremely strict adherence to RESTful conventions.
 - REST Conventions
-  - It is a predefined system for defining different routes on an API that work with a given type of records.
+  - It is a predefined system for defining different routes on a API that work with a given type of records.
   - In order words, the term RESTful convetions is essentially referring to a standardized system of routes and request methods used to commit or operate all different actions.
   - But we do not have to define a API server to behave in any which way.
 We can have it behave in anyway we want.
   - However in order to make our API is easier to work with for like other engineers, we usually try to do follow these restful conventions.
 - We are going to create a new folder name `api` outside of `client` folder and create `db.json` file inside of it (we are using different terminal).
-- `db.json` file wors as a database.
+- `db.json` file works as a database.
   ```js
   {
   "streams": []